The Lands

 The Passing of Days

-In the Calendar of Orb there are 360 days in every year.
-There are 12 months of 30 days each.
+In the Calendar of Orb there are 364 days in every year.
+There are 12 months.
+Most months comprise 30 days each but four of them are 31 days long (see Equinoxes and Solstices below).

 Months

-The names of the months are (from Spring to Winter) Meadowbloom, Freeborn, Frolictime, Flamesky, Midsummer, Goldgrass, Leafall, Harvestime, Bonedust, Frostfall, Midwinter, Frostmelt.
+The names of the months among Humans are (from Spring to Winter) Meadowbloom, Freeborn, Frolictime, Flamesky, Midsummer, Goldgrass, Leafall, Harvestime, Bonedust, Frostfall, Midwinter, Frostmelt.

 Meadowbloom - The Dandelion Seed - Air Element - Plant Aspect